 Introduction to C# (20 Credits)

-This module will introduce you to the C# programming language and the Visual Studio Integrated Development Environment (IDE).
-This initial module in computer programming assumes no prior knowledge of programming.
+This module introduces the C# programming language and the Visual Studio Integrated Development Environment (IDE).
+The module is an initial module in computer programming and will assume no prior knowledge of programming.
 This module provides support for the Design and Implement elements of the CDIO module.